 Everything that happens in therapy is confidential with a couple of legal exceptions.
-My practice in Buckingham Green in Buckingham, PA has a private setting and I take great care to take to protect your privacy.
+My office in Buckingham and my farm office in Pipersville are private settings and I take great care to take to protect your privacy.

 9. What about Payment?

 I do not take insurance but many people can be reimbursed if they have an out of network benefit on their insurance policy.
 I will give you a receipt that can be submitted to your insurance company.